-Reckless Driving Vs. Speeding in Virginia
+Reckless driving Vs. Speeding in Virginia

 |Class 1 Misdemeanor

 |Fine – Maximum $2,500

 |Jail Time – up to 12 months

 |6 points on license (max)

 |Infraction will fall off your driving record after a few years

 |Must Appear in Court (or have a Lawyer appear for you)

-Speeding is a traffic infraction, and it doesn’t carry any possible jail time.
-Also, under most circumstances, speeding carries a maximum fine of $250.
-On the other hand, reckless driving is a class 1 misdemeanor, and it carries a possible jail time of up to 12 months and up to $2,500 in fines.
-If the reckless driving charge results in a conviction, it will stay on your record permanently, whereas a speeding ticket that results in a conviction goes away from your driving record after a few years.
+Speeding is a traffic infraction, and it doesn’t carry jail time.
+Also, under most circumstances, speeding carries a maximum penalty of $250.

+Reckless driving is a class 1 misdemeanor, and it carries a possible jail time of up to 12 months and up to $2,500 in fines.
+If the reckless driving offense results in a conviction, it will stay on your record permanently, whereas a speeding ticket that results in a conviction goes away from your driving record after a few years.

 Another difference is that reckless driving carries a maximum of 6 demerit points, whereas a speeding ticket carries as little as 3 demerit points.
-Finally, when facing a reckless driving charge, you are required to appear in court, whereas in the case of speeding, you are not required to appear and can simply prepay your ticket.
+Finally, when facing a reckless charge, you are required to appear in court, whereas in the case of speeding, you are not required to appear and can simply prepay your ticket.